 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order, however some modernisation may be required in places dependent on individual taste.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes N/A

-Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 2 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Aspects of the electrical installation are on mixed lines and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+Notwithstanding the above, the consumer unit appears to have been upgraded in a relatively recent period and any documentation for this, where available, should be obtained.